 In the most serious car accidents, victims can suffer from severed limbs if they are hit by flying glass or sharp metal.
 However, while this can occur in car accident victims, these injuries are more commonly seen in victims of motorcycle accidents.

 Did you suffer an injury because of someone else’s negligence?
-Thomas Pyles can help.
-He has more than 25 years of experience fighting these types of cases.
+Attorney Thomas Pyles can help.
+He has more than 25 years of experience fighting Car Accident cases.
 Just use the below form to schedule a free meeting with Thomas Pyles and learn how he can help you.